 BA, Stanford University.
 MA, PhD, University of California, Los Angeles.
 Major Cultures Fellow, Columbia University Society of Fellows in the Humanities.
-Special interests include West African social history, particularly in Ghana and Nigeria; history of intelligence testing and education in Africa; history of science in Africa; women’s history; gender, health care, and education.
-Recipient of fellowships from the Spencer Foundation and National Endowment for Humanities.
+Special interests include West African social history, the history of science in Africa, women’s history; gender, health care, and education.
+Courses in oral history and public history.
+Recipient of grants from the Spencer Foundation, National Endowment for Humanities at the Library of Congress for “American Immigration Revisited,” Mellon Public Humanities in partnership with the Hudson River Museum.
 Director of SLC’s Graduate MA Program in Women’s History, 2016-2021.
-SLC, 2001–
+Commissioner, Yonkers Commission for Human Rights, 2023-.
+SLC, 2001––

 History